MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 You can select the time frame or value in a web or mobile report to focus on a value or time period.

-- To select a time frame, select **More [...]** from the drop-down list of the report.
+- To select a time frame, select **More [...]** from the dropdown list of the report.
 Time range selection is disabled for a real-time usage report; the time range for a real-time usage report is “now.”

 - In most reports, select a value in a chart or list to filter the report for the selected value.